taiatiniyara/totolaw/docs/system-admin-guide.md

 ### What Super Admins Can Do

-#### 1. Organization Management
+#### 1. Organisation Management
-- Create new organizations (courts, tribunals)
+- Create new organisations (courts, tribunals)
-- View all organizations without membership
+- View all organisations without membership
-- Activate/deactivate organizations
+- Activate/deactivate organisations
-- Manage organizational hierarchies
+- Manage organisational hierarchies

 #### 2. Data Access
-- View all cases across all organizations
+- View all cases across all organisations
-- View all hearings across all organizations
+- View all hearings across all organisations
 - View all evidence and documents
-- Search globally across organizations
+- Search globally across organisations

 #### 3. System Administration
 - Add/remove other system admins